haskus/haskus-system/WritingBindings.md

 s = fromFilledListZ 0 (fmap castCharToCChar "too long string")
 ```

-You can also safely 'drop' or 'take' elements in a vector.
+You can also safely `drop` or `take` elements in a vector.
 Be careful that the
 elements that become not accessible in the new vector are not released from
 memory until the new vector is collected too.
-You can also 'index' into a vector:
+You can also `index` into a vector:
 ```haskell
 import ViperVM.Format.Binary.Vector as V